Blue Nile Review: 150,000+ Diamonds Mean Plenty of Options in Your Price Range

 The amount you’ll be charged each month will ensure that you pay off your purchase within the specified time frame.

+Blue Nile offers free shipping worldwide, including on international orders.
 You can return your item up to 30 days after your item ships.
 You’ll get a free shipping label, so you don’t have to pay a dime.
 Each customer gets two free returns per year.

 And unlike competitors like James Allen, there is no stipulation that says you can’t return it if you’ve worn it.

-Blue Nile Shopping Experience
+Blue Nile shopping experience

 Despite thousands of options, Blue Nile makes the user experience really simple.
 They’re also transparent with the pricing and what is included in your order.
 If you’re confused at any point, you can talk to their live customer service staff, who have a ton of knowledge and can help offer some guidance.